alhajee/alhajee.github.io/README.md

 ### Building the future with a smile 😁

-Hi there 👋, I’m **Muhammad**, A FullStack Software Engineer from Nigeria, I obtained a major in computer science and I've worked in industries like E-Commerce, Fintech and Data science.
+Hi there 👋, I’m **Muhammad**, A FullStack Software Engineer from Nigeria, I obtained a major in computer science and ever since I've worked in industries like E-Commerce, Fintech and Data science.

 I started my journey as a **security enthusiast** where I helped find vulnerabilities in systems.
 Then I worked my way up to a **full stack software engineer** where I built solutions ranging from Web, Mobile & IOT.
 This was a challenging transition for me because prior to this role I have only found ways to break systems, not build them.
 Some of my key contributions include discovering & patching architectural and design flaws in a number of Government agencies, building a platform that uses real-time data in for dispatching and managing logistics.